 In addition to using traditional symbols, Atash is inspired by pop art and minimalism.
 Pop art, which emerged in the mid-1950s, is characterized by popular culture imagery and mass media themes.
 Atash incorporates this style into her sculptures by adding popular culture references, giving the Buddha sculptures ironic facial expressions, or adding a touch of humor to her pieces.
 An excellent example of this is her sculpture 'Funkybuddha Humble Hustle,' which features a Buddha with a robe that says “Humble Hustle,” and is making a peace sign with a silly facial expression.

 Overall, Atash's unique approach to art makes her an absolute genius and boundary pusher in the art world.
 Her sculptures are posh, avant-garde, and simply stunning, and they broaden the creative possibilities.
-To view more of her boundary-pushing artworks, visit the Eden Gallery website or find a local gallery near you.
+To view more of her boundary-pushing artworks, visit the Eden ART Gallery or find a local gallery near you.

 RELATED ARTICLES